Bongo (antelope)

-In 2000, the Association of Zoos and Aquariums in the US (AZA) upgraded the bongo to a Species Survival Plan participant and in 2006 added the Bongo Restoration to Mount Kenya Project to its list of the Top Ten Wildlife Conservation Success Stories of the year.
+In 2000, the Association of Zoos and Aquariums in the US upgraded the bongo to a Species Survival Plan participant and in 2006 added the Bongo Restoration to Mount Kenya Project to its list of the Top Ten Wildlife Conservation Success Stories of the year.
 As of 2013, these successes have been compromised by reports of possibly only 100 mountain bongos left in the wild due to logging and poaching.

 Taxonomy

-The scientific name of the bongo is Tragelaphus eurycerus, and it belongs to the genus Tragelaphus and family Bovidae.
+The scientific name of the bongo is Tragelaphus eurycerus, and it belongs to the family Bovidae.
 It was first described by Irish naturalist William Ogilby in 1837.
 The generic name Tragelaphus is composed of two Greek words: trag-, meaning a goat; and elaphos, meaning deer.
 The specific name eurycerus originated from the fusion of eurus (broad, widespread) and keras (an animal's horn).
 The common name "bongo" originated probably from the Kele language of Gabon.
 The first known use of the name "bongo" in English dates to 1861.

 Bongos are further classified into two subspecies: T. e. eurycerus, the lowland or western bongo, and the far rarer T. e. isaaci, the mountain or eastern bongo, restricted to the mountains of Kenya only.
 The eastern bongo is larger and heavier than the western bongo.
 Two other subspecies are described from West and Central Africa, but taxonomic clarification is required.
-They have been observed to live up to 19 years.